-Article 9 Report on remuneration policy
+9. Report with respect to the remuneration policy

 The Remuneration Committee shall write a report on the implementation of the current remuneration policy for the preceding financial year and submit to the Board for discussion and confirmation along with the annual financial statements.